 Language Nuances

-Prevent and stop may seem similar, but they hold unique subtleties.
-‘Prevent’ suggests proactive actions taken to ensure something does not happen.
-In contrast, ‘stop’ refers to halting an action that has already started.
+Prevent and stop are similar, yet they have their own meanings.
+‘Prevent‘ means taking steps to make sure something doesn’t occur.
+In contrast, ‘stop‘ refers to halting an action that has already started.

 Beneath these terms lies a world of context.
 The nuances in the language guide their use.